 How are ETV awards paid?

 The ETV Program FIRST pays expenses directly for tuition, housing, and utilities for each semester, as appropriate.
 If a youth has already paid the following expenses, then they are to provide proper documentation showing the expenses have been paid.
-ETV will be able to release the remaining balance of funds directly to the youth with a completed purchase voucher.
+ETV will be able to release the remaining balance of funds directly to the youth with a completed Request of Funds Form.